 However, there have been recent cases that have highlighted the need for owners to think particularly carefully when choosing a groomer.
 Dogs have suffered severe burns or even fatalities in grooming establishments when equipment has been faulty or where animals have been left unsupervised whilst being dried.

 Although the grooming industry is unregulated at present, there are a number of things that you can consider when choosing a reputable groomer, which will help you to be confident that they will meet your pet’s needs.

 Have a good chat with the groomer and a good look around the premises.
 Don't be afraid to ask questions.
-For more information on what to ask about, see our factsheets on the right hand side.

 Making sure your dog is happy

 Last but not least, think carefully- if you decide to use a professional groomer, make sure that your dog is happy to be groomed.
 Socialization is important, as is the use of reward-based training methods to gradually habituate your dog to any grooming equipment/products and the environment as a whole.